 Table 6-2 displays the status quo financial plan with service and funding continuing at existing levels with inflation and minor planning or capital improvements occurring.
-The status quo financial plan has a balanced operating budget, but results in a \$2.3 million dollar surplus for capital over the 10-year planning horizon.
+The status quo financial plan has a balanced operating budget, but results in a \$2.2 million-dollar surplus for capital over the 10-year planning horizon.
 The surplus is not additional funding that CAT will have available, but results based on the programming of capital funding and scheduling of capital projects.
-In FY 2026, immediately following this TDP planning horizon CAT will need to purchase replacement vehicles that will utilize the surplus funding and require additional capital funding.
 It is important to note that in previous years maintaining the current level of service resulted in the need for use of Reserve funding from Collier County.
 Any future year deficits in funding that may result for the provision of existing service would need to be covered through Collier County Reserve funding, an increase in fares, service reductions, or new funding sources.
 Table 6-2 provides a balanced status quo operating budget based on the best financial data available to project future year costs and revenues.
+Table 6-3 identifies the needs-based financial plan incorporating in the tenth-year service improvements and major capital investments as identified in Section 9 of the 2015 Major TDP Update.
+The needs-based financial plan includes a deficit of \$53.5 million dollars, comprised of \$30.8 million of operating cost and \$22.8 million of capital cost.
+New funding would be required to realize any service or improvement beyond maintaining the current level of service.
+Nevertheless, operating and capital costs for the Needs Plan have been prepared in the event that additional funding is identified.